alexisbourdais/ChloroBras/README.md

     Results directory
     --resultsDir            Path to results directory, default: "./Results/"

-    Assembly directory
+    Assembly directory (for fromAsm mode)
     --assemblyDir           Path to assembly directory, default: "./Results/Assembly/" --formatAsm             Default: ".fasta"

     Assembler
-    --assembler             Choose assembler to use (['getorganelle'], 'fastplast', 'orgasm' or 'all') Phylogeny analysis is not available with 'orgasm' and 'all'.
+    --assembler             Choose assembler to use: ['getorganelle'], 'fastplast', 'orgasm' or 'all' Phylogeny analysis is not available with 'orgasm' and 'all'.
     Quality control
     --qc                    To activate qc